ivanlomba/jclouds-site/_posts/2016-08-15-arbitrary-cpu-ram.md

 compute.createNodesInGroup("jclouds", 1, template);
 {% endhighlight %}

+If using ProfitBricks, remember that you need to specify disk size (volume):

+{% highlight Java %}
+Template template = templateBuilder
+    .minCores(2)
+    .minRam(4096)
+    .volume(new VolumeImpl(10000, true, true))
+    .build();
+compute.createNodesInGroup("jclouds", 1, template);
+{% endhighlight %}

-As some providers support also hardware profiles, and using them provides hardware optimization and in some cases cheaper pricings, when a provider support both Template Builder first will look if some hardware profile matches the specified values.
+As some providers support also hardware profiles, and using them provides hardware optimization or in some cases cheaper pricings, when a provider support both, Template Builder first will look if some hardware profile matches the specified values.

+### Further development

+* **Support other providers**: add support for other providers such as [ElasticHosts](https://www.elastichosts.com/) and [Docker](https://www.docker.com/).
+* **Improve AutomaticHardwareSpec**: improve the AutomaticHardwareSpec with specific parsers for every parameter in order to support more custom parameters and some fields, like bootDisk and durable (part of volumes), that are currently hardcoded to true.
+* **Usage examples of the new features**: create examples of the new features in the jclouds-examples repo.

 ### Special thanks

-Special thanks to [Ignasi Barrera](https://github.com/nacx) for all the help, [Andrew Phillips](https://github.com/demobox) for code review and the rest of jclouds comunity.
+Special thanks to [Ignasi Barrera](https://github.com/nacx) for all the help, [Andrew Phillips](https://github.com/demobox) for code reviews and the rest of jclouds comunity.

 Of course, also thanks to Google for running GSoC.